 - You will defend your thesis orally before your honors thesis committee, and will submit the thesis to the College Honors Committee by the deadline established by that committee.

-*The committee must include a minimum of one QuanTM faculty member and one substantive track faculty member.
+**The committee must include a minimum of one QTM faculty member and one substantive track faculty member.
 The third committee member is unconstrained.
-The QuanTM faculty member must chair the committee.
+The QTM faculty member must chair the committee or co-chair.
 The substantive committee member is encouraged to co-chair.
 The committee must be approved by the Honors Program Director three months in advance of thesis completion.

 Successful completion of the program will include a public presentation of the thesis and an oral examination.
 Examiners will recommend the degree of honors—honors, high honors, or highest honors—to the Honors Committee according to College specifications, on a document that certifies the status to the registrar for printing in the commencement program and on the student diplomas.
 Fourrageres indicating the degree of honors are presented to successful candidates by the college and are worn at commencement.